National Association of Hebrew Professors (NAPH)

 Modern Hebrew literature and culture, including Hebrew within a comparative context Biblical, rabbinic, and medieval Hebrew language and literature

 Second Language Acquisition research applied to Hebrew

 Technology in the Hebrew classroom

-Please note that for the sake of clarity, all abstracts must follow the specific guidelines in the submission guidelines (links below) that the conference committees are seeking and be placed in the rubrics provided on the registration portal.
+For the sake of clarity, all abstracts must follow the specific guidelines in the submission guidelines (below) that the conference committees are seeking and be placed in the rubrics provided on the registration portal.

 Please download the guidelines below for your area and use them to craft your abstract.

 As the number of sessions and panels is limited, the proposal review is selective and may exclude eligible submissions that do not meet the committees’ expectations or the program's scope.

 Organized panel submissions should strive for gender diversity as well as institutional diversity (no more than 2 participants from the same institution).

 - A pre-organized panel/session typically includes 3-6 presentations on a common topic or a single-text exploration.
 A proposal to be considered for a pre-organized session or a colloquium should be submitted by the panel coordinator and include:

 - The topic of the panel, name and affiliation of panel coordinator